allthingstalk/arduino-nbiot-rdk/readme.md

 ## Experiment sketches

+When running one of these experiments, make sure you have set your _deviceid_ and _devicetoken_ in the [`keys.h`](https://github.com/allthingstalk/arduino-nbiot-sdk/blob/master/keys.h) file of the [arduino-nbiot-sdk](https://github.com/allthingstalk/arduino-nbiot-sdk).

 * `guard-your-stuff` get notified and track a valuable object when it moves
 * `count-visits` count visits for better facility maintenance
 * `environmental-sensing` measure your surrounding environment